-Impact management outcome: To promote an integrated waste31 management approach and ensure the management of waste during the construction phase is both lawful and sustainable
+Impact management outcome: To promote an integrated waste management approach and ensure the management of waste during the construction phase is both lawful and sustainable

-Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring compliance of Wind and scavenger proof bins must be installed at the maintenance / control buildings and on-site substation and must be emptied on a weekly basis All hazardous waste (including bitumen, fuel, oils, paints etc.) used during the operation and maintenance of the solar facility shall be disposed of at an approved/registered hazardous-waste landfill site.
+Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence of compliance Wind and scavenger proof bins must be installed at the maintenance / control buildings and on-site substation and must be emptied on a weekly basis All hazardous waste (including bitumen, fuel, oils, paints etc.) used during the operation and maintenance of the solar facility shall be disposed of at an approved/registered hazardous-waste landfill site.
 The contractor responsible for the disposal shall provide disposal certificates to the site manager.
 Used oil and grease must be removed from site to an approved used oil recycling company.
 Under NO circumstances may any hazardous waste be spoiled on the site.
 The servicing of operation/maintenance vehicles may not take place on site.
-Damaged PV modules should be stored in a designated area within the O&M complex before being returned to supplier32 for recycling.
-Biomass from vegetation management activities must not be disposed of off-site but must be utilised as mulch as part of the ongoing rehabilitation33.
-Wastewater must be collected and disposed of at a suitable licenced disposal facility.
-Proof of disposal (i.e., waste disposal slips or waybills) should be retained on file for auditing purposes O&M Contractor Implementation of the actions detailed in this section.
+Damaged PV modules should be stored in a designated area within the O&amp;M complex before being returned to supplier for recycling.
+Biomass from vegetation management activities must not be disposed of offsite but must be utilised as mulch as part of the ongoing rehabilitation.
+O&M Contractor Implementation of the actions detailed in this section.
 Throughout the Operational Phase O&M Contractor to implement and maintain records.
 Audit consultant.
 Daily by O&M Contractor.
 Annually / three yearly as part of operational environmental audits Operational Environmental Audit Report.